Last Updated on June 30, 2021 by Christine Kaaloa

 For whatever reason you’re choosing to take a solo trip.
 A smile is a universal language and shows people you’re friendly and welcoming.

-What are your tips for planning your first solo trip?
-Leave your thoughts in the comments!
+How do you plan a solo trip?
+Share your tips for planning your first solo trip in the comments!

 Looking for travel insurance?